AfricaAmerica NAmerica SAnimalsAsiaAustraliaBirdsEuropeTop 1Top 10

 Notes to the statement

-At position 24 is the Common Ostrich, which reaches a top speed while running 72 km/h (45 mph).
-We met with the source of giving that at a very short distance the bird can run at a speed of 98 km/h (61 mph).
-Since, however, we can not confirm this speed, we present 72 km/h (45 mph).
+At number 24 is the common ostrich, which reaches a top speed of 72 km/h (45 mph) when running.
+We have been told by one source that this bird can run at a speed of 98 km/h (61 mph) over a very short distance.
+However, as we cannot confirm this speed, we present 72 km/h (45 mph).

-It should also pay attention to how many items on the list take the birds of the ducks family – Anatidae.
+You should also look at how many items on the list are birds from the duck family – Anatidae.

 The fastest birds in the world – Top 10